react-toolbox/react-toolbox/README.md

 export default CustomButton;
 ```

 The previous code creates a React button component based on React toolbox button.
-It's important to notice that requiring a module from the exposed root of the package will try to import the **ES6 JSX** and **SASS** of the component.
-If you want to still use CSS Modules but avoiding [Babel](https://babeljs.io/) and [SASS](http://sass-lang.com/) you will need to require from `react-toolbox/lib`.
+It's important to notice that requiring a module from the exposed root of the package will import the **ES6 JSX** and **SASS** of the component.
+If you want to still use CSS Modules but avoiding [Babel](https://babeljs.io/) and [SASS](http://sass-lang.com/) you can require from `react-toolbox/lib`.

 We encourage you to work with webpack but if you want to use React Toolbox in an old fashioned way you must generate a build with all the css and javascript and include it in your `index.html`.
 Then you can use the components exposed in the `window` object.